False vacuum decay rates, more precisely: Quantum-corrected bounce and radiative corrections to the decay rate

-Assuming that the corrected bounce is $O(4)$-symmetric, we can consider only $O(4)$-symmetric configurations $\varphi(r)$ in $\Gamma^{(1)}[\varphi]$.
+where a crossed wheel denotes the classical bounce $\varphi_b^{(0)}$.
+Note that this two-loop diagram is obtained from the expansion $\varphi_b^{(1)}=\varphi_b^{(0)}+\Delta\varphi_b$ of the {\it one-loop} diagram on using $G(x,y;\varphi_b^{(1)})$ as the propagator.
+When using $G(x,y;\varphi_b^{(0)})$ as the propagator, we say that the last term in Eq.~\eqref{eq:Gamma-one-loop0} corresponds to a \emph{partial} two-loop corrections, but not to full two-loop corrections.

+\paragraph{Making use of O(d)-symmetry.} Although $D[\varphi]$ and also the effective action are functionals of general configurations $\varphi(x)$, it is assumed that the corrected bounce remains $O(d)$-symmetric.
+For this reason, it is sufficient to obtain $D[\varphi]$ for $O(d)$-symmetric configurations $\varphi(r)$ and take the functional derivative of the former with respect to the latter.
 In this case, we can treat $\varphi(r)$ as a one-dimensional function and derive its equation of motion by directly varying the action $S[\varphi]$ and $D[\varphi]$ with respect to the one-dimensional field $\varphi(r)$.
-For example, one can derive the classical equation~\eqref{eq:eom-classical} by writing
+To illustrate this, we first consider the classical equation of motion for the bounce, \eqref{eq:eom-classical} generalised to $d$-dimensional spacetime.
+As explained in Sec.~\ref{sec:CCformalism}, one can derive it from Eq.~\eqref{eq:eom} by assuming $O(d)$-symmetry.
+However, one can also derive it by applying the $O(d)$-symmetry to the classical action

-(valid for $O(4)$-symmetric configurations) and varying it with respect to $\varphi(r)$.
+where $\Gamma(x)$ is the Gamma function, and varying it with respect to the one-dimensional field $\varphi(r)$.
+Similarly, we can do the same procedure for $D[\varphi]$.
 Then the one-loop equation of motion reads